hpchud/vccjs/README.md

 $ qstat
 ```

 This job will compile a short MPI test program and execute it.
-After a few moments, the expected output can be found in a file in the same directory.
+After a few moments, the expected output can be found in a new file in the current directory.

 More information about this image can be found in the [hpchud/vcc-torque](https://github.com/hpchud/vcc-torque) repository.